phil294/universal-video-hotkeys/README.md

 ## Limitations

-- Only works with standard HTML5 video elements
+- Only works with standard HTML5 video elements.
+This amounts to pretty much all of them, though.
-- Some sites with heavily customized players (Netflix, etc.) may have limited compatibility
-- Shortcuts are disabled when typing in input fields
 - While optimized for performance, it adds a small overhead

 ## Extension Permissions